Pharmacogenomic Testing

 Enhanced Reporting

-Reports for the Cytochrome P450 Genotype Panel, with GeneDose Access (ARUP test code 3004255) and Pharmacogenetics Panel: Psychotropics, with GeneDose Access (ARUP test code 3006366) include access to detailed enhanced reports, supplied in conjunction with Coriell Life Sciences on their GeneDose LIVE site.
-The report is designed to assist clinicians in the interpretation and application of the genetic test results for their patients.
-The GeneDose LIVE report provides the genotype of the patient and contains a medication summary with a list of medications that can be approached with standard precautions, those for which a dosage alteration or change in medication is recommended, and those for which an alternative is strongly suggested.
+Reports for the Cytochrome P450 Genotype Panel, with GeneDose Access (3004255) and Pharmacogenetics Panel: Psychotropics, with GeneDose Access (3006366) include access to detailed enhanced reports, supplied in conjunction with Coriell Life Sciences on their GeneDose LIVE site.
+These reports are designed to assist clinicians in the interpretation and application of genetic test results for their patients.
+The GeneDose LIVE report provides the genotype of the patient and contains a medication summary with a list of medications that can be prescribed with standard precautions, those for which a dosage alteration or change in medication is recommended, and those for which an alternative is strongly suggested.
 The clinical evidence for each recommendation is marked as strong, moderate, or emerging.

-Ordering recommendations in pharmacogenetics are currently based on specific drugs.
+Ordering recommendations for PGx testing are currently based on specific drugs:

-- PharmGkb Drug Labeling: Order recommendations included with drug labeling
+- PharmGKB Drug Label Annotations: Ordering recommendations included with drug labeling

-- U.S. Food and Drug Administration: Table of Pharmacogenomic Biomarkers in Drug Labeling
+- U.S. Food and Drug Administration: Table of PGx biomarkers in drug labeling

 - Clinical Pharmacogenetics Implementation Consortium (CPIC): Guidelines for genotype-based dosing